2013–14 Maltese FA Trophy

 The 2013–14 Maltese FA Trophy was the 76th season since its establishment.
 For the second season, the competition included all teams from Malta and Gozo.
 The competition began on 1 September 2013 and ended on 4 May 2014 with the final in Ta' Qali Stadium.
 The defending champions were Hibernians, having won their 10th Maltese Cup last season, but were eliminated by Pietà Hotspurs in the fourth round.
 Valletta were crowned winners after defeating Sliema Wanderers 1–0 in the final, therefore qualifying for the first qualifying round of the 2014–15 UEFA Europa League.

-Hibernians were the defending champions, but were eliminated in the Fourth Round by Pietà Hotspurs.

 Calendar

 Matches began on 1 September 2013 and concluded with the final on 4 May 2014.